Why Runners Should Incorporate Weightlifting into their Training

 1. Romanian Deadlifts: This variation of the traditional deadlift targets the hamstrings, glutes, and lower back, which are crucial for maintaining proper running form and preventing fatigue.
 Perform 3-4 sets of 10-12 reps with a moderate weight to build endurance.

 2. Lunges: Lunges are an excellent exercise for targeting the quadriceps, hamstrings, and glutes.
-They also help improve balance and stability, which are essential for long-distance running.
+They also help improve balance and stability, which are essential for long distance running.
 Perform 3-4 sets of 10-12 reps on each leg, focusing on proper form and control.

 3. Calf Raises: Strong calf muscles are vital for maintaining a consistent pace and preventing fatigue during long runs.
 Calf raises can be performed with or without weights, depending on your fitness level.
 Aim for 3-4 sets of 15-20 reps to build muscular endurance.